crystalthedeveloper/theme-switcher-app/README.md

-# 🎨 Theme Switcher App for Webflow
+# 🌓 Theme Switcher App for Webflow

-This Webflow OAuth app allows users to securely connect their Webflow account and inject a light/dark theme toggle script into their selected Webflow site using the Webflow Custom Code API.
+This Webflow OAuth app allows users to securely connect their Webflow account and install a dark/light theme toggle into their Webflow site.

-> 🛠️ Until Webflow approves this app, script injection will only work on hosted (paid) sites outside of Developer Workspace.
+> ⚠️ Webflow currently does **not allow automatic script injection** into Page or Site Settings via API for security reasons.
+Users must **manually paste** the script into the **Site Settings → Custom Code** panel.

 ---

 ## ✨ Features

-- 🔐 Webflow OAuth authentication
+- 🔐 Secure OAuth with Webflow
-- ⚙️ Script injection via Webflow Custom Code API (or manual fallback)
-- 🗂️ Site selection after OAuth
-- ✅ Success screen with install confirmation or manual script
+- 🎨 One-click copy of the theme script for easy paste
+- 💡 Webflow Designer Extension panel to guide users
-- 🧠 Built with Next.js and deploys to Vercel
+- 🧼 Accessible, clean UI built with Next.js
+- 📱 Mobile-friendly interface
+- ✅ Detects successful installation via session tracking
-- 🧪 Test mode support with console logs
+- 🧪 Developer test mode and console logging
-- 📱 Responsive design for mobile users
-- 🧼 Clean, accessible UI and code

 ---